amardeep0/learnPunjabi/README.md

-This is a list of some of the online resources to help anyone to learn Punjabi.
+There are a large number of free online resources (Books, Websites and YouTube videos) for learning Punjabi.
+This is a guide of some of the online resources to help anyone to learn Punjabi.
 Resources are categorized into different levels for convenience.

 [Level 1 (Beginner - Punjabi Alphabets)](https://amardeep0.github.io/learnPunjabi/Level-1_Punjabi%20Alphabets/)